Training Schedule

 This one-day course will cover refresher training for multiple modules: Basic Principles and Practices of Propane, Bobtail Delivery Operations, Designing and Installing Exterior Vapor Distribution Systems and Placing Vapor Distribution Systems and Appliances into Operations.
 You may attend the training for all or a portion of the modules that will be covered.
 If you require certification for only a portion of the modules offered, please contact the OPGA Office at opga@kdafirm.com or 844-454-5338 for more information about when to attend the day of class.

-April 10 - Cherry Propane, Ottawa
+April 22 - Arrick's Propane, Lucasville

-July 29 - Courtyard, New Albany
+July 9 - Courtyard, New Albany

 Customer Service Representative (CSR)